Willie Nelson's Fourth of July Picnic: The picnic

 In 1973, Willie Nelson's first 4th of July picnic took place in the same ranch.
 Nelson selected the place because it was already prepared to hold a concert.
 The event attracted an estimated attendance of 40,000, and became an annual festival.
 Before the concert, the Texas Senate Resolution 687 proclaimed July 4, 1975, as "Willie Nelson Day".
 The organization provided only few portable toilets, while trash was left around the concert site and the town.
 The event was qualified as "moral pollution" by the local residents.
 For the bad organization of the concert, Nelson was fined US$1,000 for violating the Texas Mass Gatherings Act.
 During the late 1970s the bad reputation of the concert often led to problems finding a venue.
 In 1976, the planned three-day concert had an estimated attendance of 80,000, the largest in the history of the picnic.
 The concert ended on July 5 after the rain shorted the PA system.
 One attendee drowned while four were stabbed.
 There were 140 arrests, four kidnappings, and three reported rapes.
 Nelson was sued by the ranch owner, the ambulance service and two attendants.

 During the 1980s the security was reinforced in the picnics, improving the reputation of the event.
 The outdoors were fenced and the number of negative incidents reduced.
 During the 1990s the picnic was often held in Luckenbach, Texas, while in the 2000s the recurrent location was Billy Bob's Texas, at the Fort Worth Stockyards.

 In 2020 the Picnic was set to return to the Texas hill country on Nelson's "Luck, TX" property, home to the annual Luck Reunion "anti-festival".
 In lieu of an in-person festival, Luck Productions produced a virtual event that consisted of live-streamed performances and a 90-minute short film commemorating the history of the event.
 Participants included: Willie Nelson; Nathaniel Rateliff; Steve Earle; Lyle Lovett; Robert Earl Keen; Margo Price; Edie Brickell; and more.

 In 2024, the Picnic will be held in Camden, New Jersey.

+In 2024, Texas A&M University Press published a history of the Picnic, titled Picnic: Willie Nelson's Fourth of July Tradition, written by Austin author Dave Dalton Thomas.